dirkpuge/glossary/misc.md

 ## Databases

 A database is an organized collection of structured information, or data.
-A database not only stores data, but makes the data accessible to users, for example with **queries**.
+A database not only stores data, but makes the data accessible to users, for example with **[queries](https://github.com/non-binary/glossary/blob/main/misc.md#query-database)**.
 [More details](https://www.quora.com/What-is-the-difference-between-data-store-and-data-base/answer/Florian-Goossens).

 ## Dependency

-Dependency is a broad software engineering term used to refer when a piece of software relies on another one.
+Dependency is a term used to refer when a piece of software relies on another one.

 ## DevOps